joemcmahon/discord-spud/README.md

 # The switch to Discord

-The MOuntain Skies 2021 online music festival presented us with a problem:
+The Mountain Skies 2021 online music festival presented us with a problem:
 Slack does not make it easy to join.
 You need to have an invite to join Slack.
 Worse, the API we were using to generate auto-invites broke sometime last year, making it necessary to hand-invite people via email.